 Wondering what’s the cost of travelling in Budapest?
 This blog is all you need!

-You don’t need to travel all the way to Hungary to figure out that Budapest is one of the cheapest travel destinations in Europe.
+You don’t need to travel to Hungary to figure out that Budapest is one of the cheapest travel destinations in Europe.
 Just Google and you will find hundreds of blog posts talking about its affordability.

-Where a story on Guardian would encourage you to travel Budapest by stating that it is one of the cheapest destinations in Europe to buy alcohol, a niche travel blog would give you a dozen more reasons to go there.
+Where mainstream media encourage you to travel Budapest by stating that it is one of the cheapest destinations in Europe to buy alcohol, a niche travel blog would give you a dozen more reasons to go there.

 Cost of Travelling In Budapest